-Resources.
-2,9 ources: 2,972 (USD thousands) Component Impact Division Activities Deliverable (2014-2015) Deliverable (subject to additional voluntary contributions) Indicators of achievement Timeframe Status GREIN investment in I renewable lowledge of Jutions and Inditions for CSP vestment in IITC newable ergy plications on Establish and support of 6 - Clusters on resource assessment, waste-to-energy, desalination, roadmaps, grids and tourism established and operational - Report on settings for success in implementing renewables on islands Work plans implemented by clusters Q4 2015 Clusters on resource assessment, waste-to- energy, desalination, roadmaps, grids and tourism established and operational COMPLETED, ONGOING All of the six clusters have been launched support ongoing.
-Report on settings for success in implementing renewables on islands COMPELTED Assist islands in the development of their Renewable Energy Roadmaps Technical assistance provided for island roadmaps Recommendations of the roadmaps integrated in planning processes of islands Q4 2015 - Technical assistance for island roadmaps IN PROGRESS, ON SCHEDULE GREIN Analyse islands' grid stability for the integration of a higher share of renewable energy upon request Advice to island utilities on how to maintain grid stability with high shares of variable renewables results in accelerated deployment Higher share of renewables integrated in island grids Q4 2015 - Advice to island utilities on how to maintain grid stability IN PROGRESS, ON SCHEDULE applications on islands is on s on on Demonstrate the business case for investments in renewable energy in the tourism sector RE audits completed in 9 islands 9 hotels embark on renewable energy audits 2 hotel associations adopt a renewable energy agenda Q4 2014 RE audits completed in 9 islands IN PROGRESS, DELAYED Capacity Needs Assessment for Energy Efficiency and Renewable Energy Audits in six islands in the Indian Ocean underway.
+Component Impact Division Activities Deliverable (2014-2015) Deliverable (subject to additional voluntary contributions) Indicators of achievement Timeframe Status Establish and support of 6 GREIN clusters - Clusters on resource assessment, waste-to-energy, desalination, roadmaps, grids and tourism established and operational - Report on settings for success in implementing renewables on islands Work plans implemented by clusters Q4 2015 Clusters on resource assessment, waste-to-energy, desalination, roadmaps, grids and tourism established and operational COMPLETED, ONGOING All of the six clusters have been launched support ongoing.
+Report on settings for success in implementing renewables on islands COMPELTED Improved Assist islands in the development of their Renewable Energy Roadmaps Technical assistance provided for island roadmaps Recommendations of the roadmaps integrated in planning processes of islands Q4 2015 - Technical assistance for island roadmaps IN PROGRESS, ON SCHEDULE GREIN CSP IITC Analyse islands' grid stability for the integration of a higher share of renewable energy upon request Advice to island utilities on how to maintain grid stability with high shares of variable renewables results in accelerated deployment Higher share of renewables integrated in island grids Q4 2015 - Advice to island utilities on how to maintain grid stability IN PROGRESS, ON SCHEDULE energy applications on islands Demonstrate the business case for investments in renewable energy in the tourism sector RE audits completed in 9 islands - 9 hotels embark on renewable energy audits - 2 hotel associations adopt a renewable energy agenda Q4 2014 - RE audits completed in 9 islands IN PROGRESS, DELAYED Capacity Needs Assessment for Energy Efficiency and Renewable Energy Audits in six islands in the Indian Ocean underway.
 Considering alternative approaches in addition to audits.
-Demonstrate the business case for waste-to-energy and desalination systems Cost/benefit analysis for waste- to-energy and desalination systems on islands with projected payback periods Assist islands to develop renewable energy resource assessment strategies Guidebook for detailed wind resource measurement on islands Islands use the guidebook to help produce bankable data for wind projects Q3 2014 - Guidebook for detailed wind resource measurement on islands COMPLETED Partnerships for Action in SIDS Strengthened partnerships to advance renewable energy deployment in SIDS IITC Showcase opportunities for RE deployment through IRENA activities on islands as a contribution to the SIDS Conference in Samoa Contribution to the Conference and building partnerships for action with islands and development partners Follow-up on renewable energy-related outcomes of the Conference Inclusion of renewable energy in the post-conference action agenda 2014-2015 Contribution to Samoa Conference COMPLETED RE prominent in the post-conference action agenda.
-Follow- up SUBJECT TO VC, IN PROGRESS Funding provided by Government of Germany and Government of Norway
+Demonstrate the business case for waste-to-energy and desalination systems Cost/benefit analysis for waste- to-energy and desalination systems on islands with projected payback periods Islands undertake solar desalination and waste-to- energy projects 2014-2015 Cost/benefit analysis for waste-to-energy and desalination systems on islands with projected payback periods IN PROGRESS, ON SCHEDULE Assist islands to develop renewable energy resource assessment strategies Guidebook for detailed wind resource measurement on islands Islands use the guidebook to help produce bankable data for wind projects Q3 2014 Guidebook for detailed wind resource measurement on islands COMPLETED Partnerships for Action in SIDS Strengthened partnerships to advance renewable energy deployment in SIDS Showcase opportunities for RE deployment through IRENA activities on islands as a contribution to the SIDS Conference in Samoa Contribution to the Conference and building partnerships for action with islands and development partners Follow-up on renewable energy-related outcomes of the Conference Inclusion of renewable energy in the post-conference action agenda 2014-2015 - Contribution to Samoa Conference COMPLETED RE prominent in the post-conference action agenda. - Follow- up SUBJECT TO VC, IN PROGRESS - Funding provided by Government of Germany and Government of Norway